sindresorhus/figures/readme.md

 ### replaceSymbols(string, options?)

-Returns the input with replaced fallback symbols, if the terminal has poor Unicode support.
+Returns the input with replaced fallback symbols if the terminal has poor Unicode support.

 All the below [figures](#figures) are attached to the default export as shown in the example above.